-UV Index changes.
-The "UV Index" is a measure of daily surface UV levels that is relevant to the effects of UV on human skin.
-The UV Index is used internationally to increase public awareness about the detrimental effects of UV on human health and to guide the need for protective measures.
-The Index is essentially a measure of erythemal radiation, of which UV-B is a principal component.
-The daily maximum UV Index varies with location and season, as shown for three locations in Figure Q17-2.
+Figure Q17-2.
 The highest daily values generally occur at the lowest latitudes (tropics) and in summer when the midday Sun is closest to overhead.
-Values in San Diego, California, for example, normally are larger year round than those found in Barrow, Alaska, which is at a higher latitude.
+Values in San Diego, California, for example, normally are larger year round than those found in Barrow, Alaska, which is at higher latitude.
 At a given latitude, UV Index values increase in mountainous regions.
-Winter and fall values become zero in periods of continuous darkness at high-latitude locations.
+The UV Index becomes zero in periods of continuous darkness found during winter at high-latitude locations.

 An illustrative example of how polar ozone depletion increases the maximum daily UV Index is shown in Figure Q17-2.
 Normal UV Index values for Palmer, Antarctica, in spring were estimated from satellite measurements made during the period 1978-1983, before the appearance of the "ozone hole" over Antarctica (see red dotted line).
-In the last decade (1991-2001) severe and persistent ozone depletion in spring has increased the UV Index well above normal values for several months (see thick red line).
-Now spring UV Index values in Palmer (64°S) sometimes equal or exceed normal values measured in San Diego (32°N) in spring.
+In the last decade (1991-2001), severe and persistent ozone depletion in spring has increased the UV Index well above normal values for several months (see thick red line).
+Now, spring UV Index values in Palmer, Antarctica (64°S), sometimes equal or exceed even the peak summer values measured in San Diego, California (32°N).

 Other causes of long-term UV changes.
-The intensity of surface UV-B may also change as a result of other human activities or climate change.
-Long-term changes in cloudiness, aerosols, pollution, and snow or ice cover will cause long-term changes in surface UV-B. At some ground sites, measurements indicate that long-term changes in UV-B have resulted from changes in one or more of these factors.
+The surface UV values may also change as a result of other human activities or climate change.
+Long-term changes in cloudiness, aerosols, pollution, and snow or ice cover will cause long-term changes in surface UV.
+At some ground sites, measurements indicate that long-term changes in UV have resulted from changes in one or more of these factors.
 The impact of some of the changes can be complex.
-For example, a change in cloud cover usually results in a reduction of UV-B radiation below the cloud layer, but can increase radiation above the layer (in mountainous regions).
+For example, an increase in cloud cover usually results in a reduction of UV radiation below the clouds, but can increase radiation above the clouds (in mountainous regions).